 Yes___46.5 % ____ No___50 %____ N/A___3.5 %__

 Yes___14.8%____ No____51.9 % _____

 Someone asked me why loud noises shake me; make me flinch, jerk and react.
 I explained, that even though I am 74 years old, I am still somewhat’shell-shocked’ from Bradshaw football, but not nearly as bad as in 1962.
 My teammates and I were physically and psychologically conditioned, drilled and repeatedly concussed and dinnged-on-the-head to ‘fire-out’ at the ‘drop of a hat’ an instant signal or cadence.
 Spearing with our helmet was a common technique. the spearing dings were probably additive to the severe concussion sustained during Tennessee week of practice leading up to the game.

 There are 2 persistent messages derived from Bradshaw UK football:

 1. Coaches should not Physically and Psychologically (Emotional) mistreat and abuse their Athletes

 2. Athlete Victims who suffer from Physical and Emotional mistreatment and Post Traumatic Stress Disorder (PTSD) should:

 • Come to grips with the causes of their Abuse and Trauma

 • Come to grips with their persistent recurring symptoms

 • Become Educated about their Physical and Emotional mistreatment and PTSD

-• Employ Anxiety Management, Explore ways to cope with the emotional and physiological reactions that occur secondary to re-experiencing the Trauma in their memory, other internal and external reminders and situations.
+• Explore ways to cope with the emotional and physiological reactions that occur secondary to re-experiencing the Trauma that is stored in their memory, other internal and external persistent injuries, reminders and situations.

 • Don’t bury the Trauma in your mind

-• Discuss the Trauma with you Teammates and others
+• Discuss the Trauma with you Teammates, others and professionals

 • Pray about the Traumatic Events